ProteinsWebTeam/taxonomy-visualisation/README.md

      displayed by default. `+Infinity` is a valid value, and will display all of the nodes in the tree.
      default: `10`.

 #### methods

  - `redraw(): void`

    Forces redrawing the whole tree.

  - `getDataFromEvent(event: Event): Node`

    Given an event returned by one of the event listeners, returns the data corresponding to the node that emitted the event.

  - `focusNodeWithID(id: string | number): void`

    Given an ID, focus the node with the corresponding ID, if it exists.

  - `addEventListener(type: 'click' | 'focus', fun: Event => void): Event => void`

    Add an event listener for a specific event (`focus` or `click`).
 The callback function will be called with an `Event` object. `getDataFromEvent` can be used with this `Event`.
 Return the callback function passed as an input, to keep a reference to it to later remove it with `removeEventListener`.

  - `removeEventListener(type: 'click' | 'focus', fun: Event => void): void`

    Remove an event listener previously added with `addEventListener`.

  - `cleanup(): void`

    Clean up all the event listeners, and detach all external references inside the instance to avoid memory leaks.

 #### attributes

  - `data: Node` (read-write)

    Data associated with this instance of the visualisation.

  - `tree: SVGSVGElement` (read-write)

    SVG DOM Element containing the tree visualisation.

  - `focus: HTMLElement` (read-write)

    DOM Element containing the focus visualisation.

+ - `enableFisheye: Boolean` (read-write)

+   Enables/disables the fisheye mode to have a better view of the focused node.